MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD04_LAB_MANUAL.md

 3. In Microsoft Edge, request the following relative URL.
    - URL: **/Traveler/Index**

+    >**Note**: In the next task you will register a new route with the routing table.
+Then, you will not need to manually enter the **Traveler/Index** relative URL in the address bar.

 4. Close Microsoft Edge.

 #### Task 3: Register new routes in the routing table